 Find out how unleashing the power of sesame seeds can do to transform your heart health, prevent osteoporosis and cancer and more…

 “Open Sesame”, commanded Ali Baba to the cave door.
-In the popular fable of One Thousand and One Nights, Ali Baba was stunned when he discovered the treasures hidden by the forty thieves inside the cave.
+In the popular fable of One Thousand and One Nights, Ali Baba was stunned when he discovered the treasures the forty thieves had hidden inside the cave.
 As Open Sesame had unlocked the riches that changed Ali Baba’s life, so can sesame seeds unleash the healing power to transform your health.

 Tiny but Nutritionally Intense

 The tiny, unassuming seed with its native origin in Africa, India and Indonesia is nutritionally packed with a high content of, calcium, phosphorus, potassium, magnesium, manganese, copper, zinc, vitamins (A, B, E) and dietary fibre.
-They are also an excellent source of antioxidants and polyphenols, including lignans – and contains about 20% protein.
+Sesame seeds also serve as an excellent source of antioxidants and polyphenols, including lignans – and they contain about 20% protein.

-The best high-quality sesame seeds come from Ethiopia, according Michael Solomonov and Steven Cook in their book, Zahav: A World of Israeli Cooking.
+According to Michael Solomonov and Steven Cook in their book, Zahav: A World of Israeli Cooking, Ethiopia produces the best high-quality sesame seeds.

-Cultivated over 3,500 years ago, sesame seeds has one of the highest oil content of any edible seeds.
+Farmers cultivated sesame seeds over 3,500 years ago, and the seeds have one of the highest oil contents of any edible seeds.
 Half of the seed contains fat: 38% monounsaturated and 44% polyunsaturated, total 82% unsaturated fatty acids.
 Sesamum indicum L., the cultivar originating from India can thrive in drought-tolerant environment- making it a desirable cash crop for poor communities living in harsh terrains.

-Sesame seeds, like peas, are harvested from mature pods of an annual flowering plant.
+Farm workers harvest sesame seeds, like peas, from mature pods of an annual flowering plant.
 They are sold in four varieties, namely: white, brown, red, and black – best known for its nutritional and antioxidant properties.
-The white variety is stripped off its hull where most of the calcium, bioactive compounds like phenolics, phytates as well as natural antioxidants like sesamin, sesamolin and sesamol are stored.
+Processors strip the white variety of its hull, which stores most of the calcium, bioactive compounds like phenolics, phytates, and natural antioxidants like sesamin, sesamolin, and sesamol.

 Impressive Health Benefits

 Egyptians called it sesemt.
-The use of sesame seeds as medicine is documented in the Egyptian Ebers papyrus scrolls over 35 centuries ago.
+The Egyptian Ebers papyrus scrolls document the use of sesame seeds as medicine over 35 centuries ago.

-Today, sesame seed continues to play a vital role in complementary and alternative medicine.
+Today, people continue to use sesame seed as a vital part of complementary and alternative medicine.

-Its oil is used as a health stimulant and flavouring agent in Japan, Korea and many Middle Eastern countries.
+People use its oil as a health stimulant and flavouring agent in Japan, Korea, and many Middle Eastern countries.
 In Indian Ayurvedic medicine, sesame oil functions to strengthen and detoxify the body.
-Chinese medicine use sesame seeds, particularly, the black variety to support kidney and eye health, boost energy and prevent aging.
+Chinese medicine uses sesame seeds, particularly, the black variety to support kidney and eye health, boost energy and prevent aging.
 Other benefits:

-- Nourishes the nervous system – relieve fatigue and insomnia.
-Sesame seed is ranked number two after chia seeds on the high tryptophan (amino acid) foods list.
+• Nourishes the nervous system – relieve fatigue and insomnia.
+Experts have ranked sesame seed as number two after chia seeds on the high tryptophan (amino acid) foods list.
 Tryptophan helps create serotonin which supports healthy sleep and stable mood.

-- Hair growth – the black variety according to Chinese medicine, can reverse premature hair loss and gray hair
+• Hair growth – Chinese medicine states that the black variety can reverse premature hair loss and gray hair.

 Savour Sesame